-- The importer opens a Form M on the Nigerian Trade Platform (Single Window system) attaching the required documents - e.g. the Insurance Certificate, the Proforma Invoice, the Product Certificate (when the item is regulated by SON) - and submit it to the ADB.
+- The importer opens a Form M on the Nigerian Trade Platform (Single Window System), attaching the required documents - e.g. the Insurance Certificate, the Proforma Invoice, the Product Certificate (when SON regulates the item) - and submit it to the ADB.

-- The ADB reviews/validates the Form M and sends it to the NCS.
+- The ADB reviews/validates Form M and sends it to the NCS.

-- The NCS either accepts the Form M, or rejects it when not properly completed or lacking some information and/or documents.
+- The NCS either accepts Form M or rejects it when not properly completed or lacking some information and/or documents.

-- When the Form M is accepted by the NCS, the importer forwards a copy of the Form M to his exporter, who will in turn contact Cotecna, the International Accreditation Firm, with the Form M, the Final Invoice, the Bill of Lading/Airway Bill, and the packing list, for the issuance of the SONCAP Certificate.
+- When the NCS accepts Form M, the importer forwards a copy of the Form M to his exporter, who will, in turn, contact Cotecna, the International Accreditation Firm, with the Form M, the Final Invoice, the Bill of Lading/Airway Bill, and the packing list, for the issuance of the SONCAP Certificate.